purduesigbots/pros-docs/v5/getting-started/linux.rst

 .. note::
-    For some distributions such as Arch and Fedora, :code:`arm-none-eabi-newlib` is not installed by the package manager and will need to be installed manually.
+    For some distributions such as Arch and Fedora, :code:`arm-none-eabi-newlib` is not automatically installed by the package manager and will need to be installed manually, in addition to the compiler package.

 If you're not sure whether your distribution's package manager has the toolchain available, or if you prefer to install things manually, follow the instructions